This comes from Trustpilot and provide a good balance against the paid for/invited reviews by the company (which most of

-Are you considering paying a fee to attend an audition/interview for one of the National Youth Film Academy’s £1200 (+ costs) “Set Ready” courses?
+Are you considering paying a fee to attend an audition/interview for one of the National Youth Film Academy’s £1200 (+ costs) “Set Ready” courses, or anything else this company (CEO Rob Earnshaw aka Rob James) is offering?

-If so it is worth bearing the following reviews in mind.
+If so it is worth bearing the following reviews (and others) in mind.
 Every single one of these is from individuals who have paid to go to auditions or been on the courses themselves (and is just a small representative sample of many others):

 “I only did the interview and then realised that it was way too much money for what it was offering”.